Singapore Civil Service: Salaries

-The salary of civil servants is organised into grades.
-The salary of Members of Parliament (MPs), Cabinet ministers, and judges are also based upon this scale.
-Salary grades generally begin with one or two letters, and end with a number that corresponds.
-The top civil service grades are grades 1 to 4, upon which ministerial salary is also pegged on.
+The salary of civil servants is organised into grades, with employees also being entitled to bonuses.
+The salary of Members of Parliament (MPs), Cabinet ministers, judges, the attorney-general, speaker, and auditor general are also based upon this scale.
+Salary grades generally begin with one or two letters, and end with a corresponding number.
+The top civil service grades are grades 1 to 4, upon which ministerial salary is also pegged.